 1. Adho Mukha Svanasana

-Downward-facing dog is one of the most famous postures in the westerly world, always practiced at the end of each sun salutation.
-The downward facing dog stretches shoulders, calf muscles and strengthens your shoulder muscles.
-In addition it relaxes your nervous system.
+A downward-facing dog is one of the most famous postures in the westerly world, always practiced at the end of each sun salutation.
+The downward-facing dog stretches shoulders, calf muscles and strengthens your shoulder muscles.
+In addition, it relaxes your nervous system.

-Do you know the feeling of having like a cramp in your hip whilst longingly waiting for the next wave?
-With this posture you can prevent cramps and open up your hips.
+Do you know the feeling of having a cramp in your hip whilst longingly waiting for the next wave?
+With this posture, you can prevent cramps and open up your hips.

 5. Urdhva Mukha Savasana

-Just by looking at the picture you will most likely recognize why this posture is good for surfers.
-The cobra represents the same movements like the take off on your surfboard.
-Cobra enables you to open up your chest, shoulders and throat.
+Just by looking at the picture, you will most likely recognize why this posture is good for surfers.
+The cobra represents the same movements as the take-off on your surfboard.
+Cobra enables you to open up your chest, shoulders, and throat.

 We advise you to seek out a yoga teacher prior to practicing these yoga postures at home and to prevent any injuries.